 Our volunteer Advisory Council, with members representing various fields including business, health, science, and industry, provides input to the Director and Board of Directors on air quality programs and agency business.

 Our professional agency staff provides technical, engineering, compliance, education/outreach, administrative and clerical support.

 We enforce federal, state and local air quality laws to protect communities and to keep our air healthy.
 Violations of air quality laws put public health and the environment at risk.
 Compliance and enforcement efforts also level the playing field by deterring violators who might otherwise have an unfair business advantage over environmentally compliant facilities and businesses.

 Here is a five year history of civil penalties assessed by our agency.

 Links to other Agencies

-As a courtesy we're providing links to other local public agencies.
+As a courtesy, here are links to other local public agencies.